2020 Big Sky Conference women's basketball tournament

 The 2020 Big Sky Conference women's basketball tournament was a postseason tournament that was scheduled to be played from March 9–13, 2020, at CenturyLink Arena in Boise, Idaho.
 The winner of the tournament would have earned an automatic bid to the 2020 NCAA tournament.
-On March 12, the NCAA announced that the tournament was cancelled due to the coronavirus pandemic.
+On March 12, the NCAA announced that its tournament was cancelled due to the coronavirus pandemic, and the Big Sky final on March 13 was not played.